BF-FrontEnd-class/agile-development-group2-hyf-rebuild/planning/backlog.md

 ### Title

 - [ ] As a user I can see the title of the website.
-  - There is a title of the website.
+  - _There is a title of the website._

 ### Logo

 - [ ] As a user I can see the logo of the website.
-  - There is a logo of the website.
+  - _There is a logo of the website._

 ### Navigation bar

 - [ ] As a user I can see the navigation bar of the website.
-  - There is a navigation bar of the website.
+  - _There is a navigation bar of the website._

 ### Banner

 - [ ] As a user I can see the banner of the website.
-  - There is a banner of the website.
+  - _There is a banner of the website._

 ### The description of the program

 - [ ] As a user I can see the description of the program on the website.
-  - There is a the description of the program on the website.
+  - _There is a the description of the program on the website._

 ### The statistic of the program

 - [ ] As a user I can see the statistic of the program on the website.
-  - There is a statistic of the program on of the website.
+  - _There is a statistic of the program on of the website._

 ### Partners

 - [ ] As a user I can see the partners of the project on the website.
-  - There is a partners of the project on the website.
+  - _There is a partners of the project on the website._

 ### Support developers

 - [ ] As a user I can support the developers of the project on the website.
-  - There is a possibility to support the developers of the project on the website.
+  - _There is a possibility to support the developers of the project on the website._

 ### Contact

 - [ ] As a user I can contact with administration of the project on the website.
-  - There is a possibility to contact with administration of the project on the website.
+  - _There is a possibility to contact with administration of the project on the website._

 ### Footer

 - [ ] As a user I can see the footer of the website.

-  - There is a logo of the website.
+  - _There is a logo of the website.£_
-  - There is an address and contacts on the website.
+  - _There is an address and contacts on the website._
-  - There is a social media on the website.
+  - _There is a social media on the website._

 ## Should-Haves

 ### The core values

 - [ ] As a user I can see the core values of the program on the website.
-  - There is a core values of the program on of the website.
+  - _There is a core values of the program on of the website._

 ### Success stories

 - [ ] As a user I can see the success stories of the project on the website.
-  - There is a success stories of the project on the website.
+  - _There is a success stories of the project on the website._

 ### Could-Haves

 ### Map

 - [ ] As a user I can see the map on the website.
-  - There is a map on the website.
+  - _There is a map on the website._

 ## The program